MinghanLi/UniVS/README.md

 ## 💌 Acknowledgement

 Our code is largely based on [Detectron2](https://github.com/facebookresearch/detectron2), [Mask2Former](https://github.com/facebookresearch/Mask2Former), [VITA](https://github.com/sukjunhwang/VITA), [ReferFormer](https://github.com/wjn922/ReferFormer), [SAM](https://github.com/facebookresearch/segment-anything) and [UniNEXT](https://github.com/MasterBin-IIAU/UNINEXT).
 We are truly grateful for their excellent work.

+## 🕹️ License

+UniVS inherits all licenses of the aformentioned methods.
+If you want to use our code for non-academic use, please check the license first.